rng-guy/NFSMWBartender/README.txt

 ── ■ │ 5 - HOW MAY I SHARE OR BUNDLE BARTENDER? │ ■ ───────────────────────────────────────────────

 You are free to bundle this mod and any of its files with your own pursuit mod, NO CREDIT REQUIRED.
-If you include the compiled .asi file, however, I ask that you at least provide a direct link to Bartender's GitHub repository (https://github.com/rng-guy/NFSMWBartender) in your mod's README.
+If you plan to include its .asi file, I strongly suggest you link to Bartender's GitHub repository (https://github.com/rng-guy/NFSMWBartender) in your mod's README to ensure software transparency.

 Finally, this mod would not have seen the light of day without
  • DarkByte, for Cheat Engine;